This article provides answers for InVision V7. Not sure which version you're using? Find out.

 New user roles

 New user roles let you provide the right level of visibility to the right people.
-In V7, we’re introducing two new roles: team members and external guests.
+In V7, we’re introducing two new roles: members and guests.

 Enterprise contributor and reviewer roles have been retired in V7; however, the permissions and intended limitations for these roles are still available, and users who had those roles in V6 will simply be assigned a new corresponding role in V7.
 Learn more.